50% of Americans take prescription medicine regularly, according to Consumer Reports.

 Here is an example of how my medicinal survival garden plan looks like.

 Tip: Buy quality seeds!
 If your seeds don’t germinate or produce hardy plants, then you’ve wasted your time and money.
-Investing in quality seeds will really pay off during harvest.
+Investing in quality seeds will pay off during harvest.